 Tuesdays and Thursdays, 12-1pm, Reference Area, No Registration Required

 Do you have technology questions or are you having issues with a device?
 Come by for help with local tech expert James Chapin.
 Feel free to ask your questions to our Reference Staff as well.
-Please note, there will be no Technology Help on Tuesday, September 6, and Thursday, September 8.
 For more information, click here.

 Reference Technology Assistance